Where We Be

 are located high up in the mountains with killer

 views.
 We went to Burgerbad Hot Springs and

 loved it.
-For 16 francs each (a discount off the
+Entry was 16 francs each, a discount

-usual 21 francs because it was mid-week), we
+off the usual 21 francs because it was midweek.

-got to spend 3 wonderful hours at the resort.
+We spent 3 wonderful hours at the resort.
+This

-Just enough time to enjoy all the amenities --
+was just enough time to enjoy all the amenities:

 soaking pools, hot tubs, ultra-powerful water